 A post shared by Cameron Michael Smith (@sublimeimbibing) on

 I’ll spare you the details behind Pappy Van Winkle 23.
-If you’d like to learn more about the hype, check out the blog I wrote for Chicago Bourbon Blog.
+If you’d like to learn more about the hype, check out my blog about the Pappy Van Winkle hype machine.
 Suffice to say, due in large part to success in blind tastings and endorsements by celebrities like Anthony Bourdain, Pappy’s popularity exploded — and so did its price.
 While it retails for a fairly modest price (merely in the hundreds), the resale value of a bottle of Pappy can run past $3,000.

 Three THOUSAND.
 Yup.